Nintendo Just Announced a Super Nintendo Classic Edition

 Yes, you're reading all of this correctly: There's Earthbound, Secret of Mana, Final Fantasy III (which I take to be Final Fantasy VI pre-renaming) and Super Mario RPG, all classics by any definition.
 And if your preferences incline as mine do, you'll be lining up just for stuff like Super Castlevania IV and Super Ghouls 'n Ghosts.
 I never could quite beat the latter, so challenge accepted, Nintendo.

-In the box you get the Super NES Classic Edition itself, an HDMI cable, a USB charging cable with AC adapter and two (that's right, two) Super NES Classic Controllers -- crucial if you're up for the system's unbeatable two-player options in games like Street Fighter II Turbo: Hyper Fighting, Super Mario Kart, Contra III: The Alien Wars and Secret of Mana.
+In the box you get the Super NES Classic Edition itself, an HDMI cable, a USB charging cable with AC adapter and two (that's right, two) Super NES Classic Controllers — crucial if you're up for the system's unbeatable two-player options in games like Street Fighter II Turbo: Hyper Fighting, Super Mario Kart, Contra III: The Alien Wars and Secret of Mana.
+(Hopefully the gamepads sport longer cords this time.)

 Color me (and doubtless countless others) tickled.
 The only catch?
 Assuming Nintendo plans to eventually sunset the Super NES Classic Edition, as it did the NES Classic, it'll need to create enough to satisfy demand for what by any reasonable estimate is going to be an even more popular throwback novelty.